aldeacomputer/aldea-js/docs/tutorial/basics/jig-fields.md

 }
 ```

-Where fields don't have initializers, it is necessary to initialize the property value inside the constructor.
+If a field doesn't have an initializer, you need to initialize the property value inside the constructor.

 ```ts
 export class Potion extends Jig {